 - a.
-ECON 401, completed with a minimum grade of C- or better - b.
-ECON 402, completed with a minimum grade of C- or better
+ECON 401, completed with a grade of C- or better. - b.
+ECON 402, completed with a grade of C- or better.
 ECON 401 should be elected before ECON 402.

-2. Core Statistics and Econometrics:
+2. Core Statistics and Econometrics

 - a.
-STATS 250 or 426, or ECON 451, or ECON 453; completed with a minimum grade of C- or better - b.
-ECON 251, or ECON 452, or ECON 454; completed with a minimum grade of C- or better
+STATS 250 (Basic), or STATS 426 or ECON 451 (Intermediate), or ECON 453 (Advanced), completed with a grade of C- or better. - b.
+ECON 251 (Basic), or ECON 452 (Intermediate), or ECON 454 (Advanced); completed with a grade of C- or better.

-Students with a serious interest in economic research should elect the advanced sequence, ECON 453 and 454.
-These courses aim to develop deep, foundational understanding of the empirical methods used in economics.
+Students interested in economic research and/or in applying to doctoral programs in economics or finance are encouraged to elect the advanced sequence, ECON 453 and 454.
+These courses develop a deep, foundational understanding of the empirical methods used in economic research.
 This sequence will be especially useful to students intending to apply to doctoral programs in economics or finance.

-Electives: 15 additional credits in upper-level (300 and 400 level) ECON courses, including at least nine credits in courses with ECON 401 or ECON 402 as a prerequisite.
+3. Electives: 15 additional credits in upper-level (300 and 400 level) ECON courses, including at least nine credits in courses with ECON 401 or ECON 402 as a prerequisite.